timlrx/pliny/README.md

 #### TOCInline

-Table of contents component which can be used within a markdown file.
+Table of contents component which can be used within a markdown file. `asDisclosure` will wrap the TOC in a `details` element with a `summary` element. `collapse` will collapse the TOC when `AsDisclosure` is true.
+Modify the list style by passing in a `ulClassName` prop.
+For example, if you are using Tailwind css and want to revert to the default HTML list style set `ulClassName="[&_ul]:list-[revert]"`.

 #### NewsletterForm / BlogNewsletterForm